 Who Can AttendClick to Open

-The SEA Course is for NAVY Active Duty/FTS military, Sister Service military, SELRES (all Services), and International Partners.
-NAVY Selected Reservists (SELRES) are included in all SEA Classes.
+The SEA Course is for Navy Active Duty/FTS military, Sister Service military, SELRES (all Services), and International Partners.
+Navy Selected Reservists (SELRES) are included in all SEA Classes.

 During the Distance Learning (DL) phase students read, write papers, and interact with instructors and each other via the Blackboard Learning Management System.
-Students can expect approximately 12 to 15 hours of academic work each week during the 7-week DL phase.More on Distance Learning
+Students can expect approximately 12 to 15 hours of academic work each week during the seven-week DL phase.More on Distance Learning

 The In-Residence (IR) phase builds on the material covered in the Distance Learning (DL) phase.
 For example, the outlines from the Problem Essay, Heritage Essay, and Capstone Essay are used to produce speeches during the In-Residence phase of the course.More on In-Residence